 - Supplemental Security Insurance (SSI) – Provided only to those who are disabled, blind or over 65.
 In order to qualify, the applicant’s income and resources must fall below a certain threshold, less than $2,000 for an individual or $3,000 for a couple, excluding a primary residence.
 SSI benefits are available regardless of whether the individual paid into the Social Security system.

 Although this seems straightforward, understanding the requirements for each program is complicated.
-At the Law Office of Carey Thompson, PC we will assess your case, determine whether you are eligible for benefits, and guide you through the system.
+At the Law Office of Carey Thompson, PC we have served clients throughout Azle, Dallas, Fort Worth, and Keller.
+We will assess your case, determine whether you are eligible for benefits, and guide you through the system.

 Applying for SSA Disability Benefits in Texas